What's Coming to Netflix in August 2022

 What’s Coming to Netflix on August 16th

-- Barbie in the 12 Dancing Princes (2006) – Animated family movie from Greg Richardson.

-- Barbie: The Pearl Princess (2014) – Barbie stars as Lumina who is a mermaid dreaming to be a princess.
+- Endless Love (2014) – A privileged girl and a charismatic boy’s instant desire sparks a love affair made only more reckless by parents trying to keep them apart.

-- Untold: The Girlfriend Who Didn’t Exist (Volume 2) Netflix Original Documentary – Sports documentary on NFL star Manti Te’o.
+- Untold: The Girlfriend Who Didn’t Exist (2022) Netflix Original Documentary – Sports documentary on NFL star Manti Te’o.

 What’s Coming to Netflix on August 17th